-Movement Media was created to be a workplace that offers a sense of purpose to its staff through promoting and working for social change.
-Our business is about something bigger than the pursuit of profit or even just providing jobs.
-The following commitments help to anchor our efforts and our mission as a business with a social purpose.
+Movement Media is a workplace for activists.
+We offer a sense of purpose to our team through work for social change.
+Our business is about something bigger than the pursuit of profit.
+The following commitments help to anchor our mission as a business with a social purpose.

 Movement Media strives to cultivate a workplace culture that centers consent as fundamental to all interaction.
 It is especially important for our company to foreground consent in an economy that is often based on coercion.
 We understand that achieving an ideal consent culture within the dominant paradigm is aspirational and will always be a work in progress without the transformation of society at-large to a culture based on consent.
 Until then, our journey is ongoing.
 This statement is a starting point!